PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 18:51:57
+Last updated: 2024-04-05 18:53:06
-Random Quote: I'm a Mandalorian.
-Weapons are part of my religion. - Din Djarin
+Random Quote: If somehow the Lord gave me a second chance at that moment...
+I would do it all over again. - Joel Miller